openapi-json-schema-tools/openapi-json-schema-generator/samples/client/3_1_0_unit_test/kotlin/docs/components/schemas/Not.md

 data class Not1BoxedBoolean<br>
 implements [Not1Boxed](#not1boxed)

-record that stores validated boolean payloads, sealed permits implementation
+data class that stores validated boolean payloads, sealed permits implementation

 ### Constructor Summary
 | Constructor and Description |